 Be an Un-Perfect Christian by Embracing the Resurrection

 So what does it mean to “live as people of the light”?
 Some say that scripture was referring to the early Church and things were different back then.

 But that’s false!
-Those first believers received the same Spirit you did when you got saved and baptized with the Holy Spirit.
+Those first believers received the same Spirit you did when you got saved and baptised with the Holy Spirit.
 You are a carrier of God’s glory just as surely as they were!
 God is not looking for perfect Christians; He’s looking for resurrected ones.

 That’s why Romans 6:4 says, “For we died and were buried with Christ by baptism.
 And just as Christ was raised from the dead by the glorious power of the Father, now we also may live new lives.”
-We’ve been born again by and baptized with the very same glory that resurrected Jesus.
+We’ve been born again by and baptised with the very same glory that resurrected Jesus.

 Be an Un-Perfect Christian by Becoming a Mobile Temple